 Didcot Railway Centre, situated in over 20 acres beside Didcot Parkway Station, is the living museum of the Great Western Railway.
 The Centre has developed around the original 1930s Engine Shed complex and houses a collection of locomotives, carriages, wagons, buildings and memorabilia.

-Visitors should be aware of an unavoidable flight of 18 steps on the only access route to the Centre.
+There is an unavoidable flight of 18 steps to the entrance.

 The Centre is 3/4 mile long and you should allow at least two hours to explore.
 Didcot Railway Centre is a working museum so it is not always possible to make all parts and vehicles as accessible as we would like and our aim is to provide as much access as possible within those constraints.

-There is level access from the main entrance to:Engine ShedTransfer ShedThe Signalling CentreGWT MuseumTicket OfficeAccessible ToiletRefreshment RoomShopPicnic Area
+There is level access from the main entrance to:Engine ShedTransfer ShedThe Signalling CentreGWT MuseumAccessible ToiletRefreshment RoomShopPicnic Area